-We’ve put together a list of the most important UK building regulations books in the industry.
+We’ve put together a list of the most important UK building regulations books (the latest editions) in the industry.
 From historical presentation of Building Control in the United Kingdom and through the final stages of project delivery, these highly informative materials will surely bring value to your investment and organisation.

 If you are starting your development in London and surroundings, we are most definitely happy to help.
 We have the experience, the knowledge and the energy to offer you the best counselling regarding the building regulations applications in the UK we are capable of.
 We can do the applications for you, advise you regarding the timeframe and costs involved, design the entire development project for you or just undertake the survey.